CSCfi/csc-user-guide/docs/apps/lammps.md

    `stable_2Aug2023.tar.gz`) or the LAMMPS version is not suitable, download it yourself from the [LAMMPS home page](https://lammps.org/download.html).
 3. Read the compilation instructions, e.g. `lammps-cpu-instruction.txt`.
-4. Select the packages you want to include and compile the software.
+4. Select the packages you want to include and compile the software following the instructions.
 5. Example input and batch scripts are available in the `example` directory.

 !!! info "Compile using the fast local disk"